|

 was scheduled for.

-be that "Scheherazade" was recorded in such a manner,
+well be that "Scheherazade" was recorded in such

-and at least during two sessions (if not more).
-Generally a break
+a manner, and at least during two sessions (if not more).
+Generally

 in microphone placement.
 In recordings the slight change in positioning